yeoupooh/subak/README.md

 # DISCLAIMER
-I don't share any copy right protected files with anyone vis this.
+We don't share any copyright protected files with anyone via this.
-I don't guarantee any legal issues with running this service by you.
+We don't guarantee any legal issues with running this service by you.
 Totally at your risk.

 # Build and Run Node Server